Whether your dog lives for adventure or relishes in relaxation, there's an Oklahoma vacation that is sure to cure his wanderlust.

 Pull on your walking shoes and grab the leash for a long walk along the gorgeous paved trail that ends with a breathtaking overlook at the water’s edge.
 Wind your way through mossy boulders and you might even see a wild turkey or deer.
 For dogs who love a challenge, stay overnight at Mary’s Cove Primitive Campground.
 Located five miles into the park’s walking trail, this isolated and serene campground is a fun adventure for canines and humans alike.

-Your dog will dig the views at the Quartz Mountain Resort, Arts & Conference Center in Lone Wolf.
+Your dog will dig the views at Quartz Mountain State Park in Lone Wolf.
 Situated between the beautiful Wichita Mountains and serene Lake Altus-Lugert, Quartz Mountain is a paradise for you and your pets.
-Enjoy hiking, eagle watching, cave exploring and bass and trout fishing without ever leaving the resort.
+Enjoy hiking, eagle watching, cave exploring and bass and trout fishing without ever leaving the park.
 With each guestroom featuring its own porch, you and your pet both will love the convenience of having direct outdoor access.